Water Quality Monitoring

 Interested in becoming a volunteer water quality monitor?

-Visit the Lake Steward’s of Maine training & certifications webpage to find out more, or contact Whitney Baker, 30 Mile’s Water Quality Program Coordinator at whitney@30mileriver.org.
+Visit the Lake Steward’s of Maine training & certifications webpage to find out more, or contact Silas Mohlar, 30 Mile’s Program Leader at silas@30mileriver.org.

 Loading...